MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

     pg_dump -U postgres -s dvdrental > dvdrental_schema.sql
     ```

-  - Copy the file, name the copy `dvdrental_schema_foreign.sql`, remove all non-foreign key and trigger-related items.
+  - Copy the file, name the copy `dvdrental_schema_foreign.sql`, and remove all non-foreign key and trigger-related items.
   - Remove all foreign key and trigger-related items from the `dvdrental_schema.sql` file.

 - Import the database schema (step 1):